batocera-linux/batocera-emulationstation/README.md

 Launching outside of Batocera
 =============================

 To launch Batocera EmulationStation, it is recommended to build it with [batocera.linux](https://github.com/batocera-linux/batocera.linux) instead.
 However, you can run a barebones version of ES (perhaps you want to tweak some menus without waiting for the entirety of Batocera to compile) if you provide the appropriate folder structure and files for it. **If you launch Batocera EmulationStation this way outside of Batocera, expect a lot of things to not actually be functional (eg. emulator launching, the background music player, the webserver, etc.), such things can only work with an environment set up identically to Batocera.** Before attempting this, it is recommended to have built batocera.linux at least once to have the appropriate configuration files for Batocera Emulationstation.
-They can also conveniently be taken from an existing Batocera install.
+They can also conveniently be taken from an existing Batocera install, from the same paths relative to root being `target`.
+For example: `/usr/share/emulationstation/`

 Create the appropriate directories for ES's configuration files and resources, then copy them in from Batocera (instructions assuming you've already built batocera.linux):